773948680/nodeproject-qr-code/README.md

 ### A sample csv file is located in the data directory by default

 ### A sample logo file is located in the images directory by default
-### The resulting pdf file is locate in the output directory
+### The resulting pdf file is located in the output directory